edanalytics/startingblocks_oss/docs/sbe-functions.md

 ### Reload

-This action will regenerate the appsettings.json for the given environment when ran.
+This action will regenerate the appsettings.json for the StartingBlocks environment.
 This causes all api servers to recognize the current list of tenants.

 Example input: